Excursion set peaks in energy as a model for haloes: Discussion and conclusions

 \section{Discussion and conclusions}

 The assumption that haloes form from the spherical collapse of a homogeneous sphere has motivated the development of models in which haloes are identified with sufficiently dense peaks in the initial overdensity fluctuation field.
 For a homogeneous sphere, the enclosed overdensity (equation~\ref{eq:d}) and energy (equation~\ref{eq:E}) are the same.
 However, if the sphere is not homogeneous -- either because of substructure within it, or simply because its radial density profile, while smooth, is not flat -- then they are not.
-Since energy conservation is a guiding principle in the spherical approach, we showed how to modify the excursion set peaks approach if haloes are identified with peaks in energy (equation \ref{eq:We}) rather than enclosed density (equations~\ref{eq:Wth}).
-(In this respect, it is natural to call ours the $\epsilon$ESP approach, and the traditional approach $\delta$ESP.
-However, to ease notation, we simply used ESP throughout.)

-We argued that a sphere in a realistic (non-spherical) density field follows the spherical collapse predictions as closely as possible if centered at a minimum of the enclosed total energy, rather than maximum of the mean matter density.
+We argued that a sphere in a realistic (non-spherical) density field follows spherical collapse as closely as possible if centered at a minimum of the enclosed total energy, rather than maximum of the mean matter density.
 At such minima, the center of convergence of the gravitational flow and its geometrical center coincide (equation~\ref{eq:dipole}).
+We showed how to modify the excursion set peaks approach if haloes are identified with peaks in energy (equation \ref{eq:We}) rather than enclosed density (equation~\ref{eq:Wth}).
+In this respect, it is natural to call ours the $\epsilon$ESP approach, and the traditional approach $\delta$ESP.
+However, to ease notation, we simply used ESP throughout.

+Our analysis and result (equation~\ref{eq:expks}) are no more complicated than the usual overdensity-based analysis.
+The model naturally predicts scatter in the matter overdensity $\delta_R$ of protohalo patches (equation~\ref{eq:vpk}) around a mean value.
+This mean decreases with $R$ (i.e., at lower masses) (equation~\ref{eq:dpk} and Figure~\ref{fig:conddelta}) if protohalo patches all have the same critical value of the energy overdensity $\epsilon_c$ whatever their size $R$.
+However, both N-body simulations and theoretical arguments suggest that $\delta_R$ must be larger at smaller masses.
+Therefore, our model predicts that $\epsilon_c$ must increase even more strongly as protohalo patch size decreases.